joedf/LibCon.ahk/LibCon_docs.md

 ```
 Description: Wait until the user presses a key.
 This may be used for something
              like "Press any key to continue".
-             Default: Displays "Press any key to continue".
+             Default: Displays "Press any key to continue..." translated in
+             the system's default language.
       Input: Display the default message (Boolean) (Optional)
      Output: None
 ```